Adoption is a legal process. The child's legal parents must agree to an adoption in court or in front of a judge or social worker.

 If you want to terminate, or end, your parental responsibilities, you must sign a Final and Irrevocable Consent to Adoption.
 This is a form that says you agree to give up your rights as a parent.
 This gives the adopting parents the legal right to take on full legal parental responsibilities.

 Sometimes parents try to terminate their parental rights and give up their child for adoption by signing a document called Final and Irrevocable Consent to Adoption in front of a lawyer or notary.
-This will not end parental responsibility over the child.
+This will not end parental responsibility for the child.